taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 ---
-title: "Seattle Crime Distribution Analysis with Multi-Level Zoning Examination"
+title: "Seattle Crime Trends and Distribution Analysis "
 excerpt: "Explore a thorough analysis crime distribution and trends in Seattle from 2008 to 2022.
 Utilizing a robust dataset from the Seattle Police Department, this analysis delves into offense types, locations, timings, and other critical variables, providing a multi-level zoning areas analysis to unravel localized patterns and understand crime dynamics at different levels within the city.<br/>"

 ---
+The original collaborative submission that providing detailed insights into the design choices for each graph encodings, and the Python codes with comments could be found in: [Github Repository](https://github.com/akankshasharmadid/SeattleCrimeAnalysis).

 # Goal:
 The central aim of this analysis is to conduct an investigation into the transformation of crime in Seattle over time while discerning its geographical distribution across various levels of zoning areas.
 The report seeks to reveal patterns and trends that illustrate the dynamics of criminal activity within the city, extending its focus to smaller communities for a more detailed understanding of the most vulnerable areas by crimes.